NMCuonG08/Second-Report-ITProject/README.md

  -  In Vietnamese document: `jina/jina-embeddings-v2-base-en` >` qwen2` > `nomic-embed-text` >  `mxbai-embed-large`

-### `Conclusion`:  The jina/jina-embeddings-v2-base-en model is the strongest for both languages, while qwen2 shows better optimization for Vietnamese.
-Models like nomic-embed-text and mxbai-embed-large need improvement to achieve higher performance, especially in Vietnamese contexts.

 ---

 ## :rocket: Use multiple PDFs with related or similar content